nsacyber/Hardware-and-Firmware-Security-Guidance/guidance/windows/Browsers.md

 * PowerShell is installed.
 * PowerShell version is at least 2.0.
 * If Chrome is installed, then at least 63.0.3239.132 or newer is installed and that the Site Isolation registry value is correctly configured (optional).
-* Internet Explorer 11 patch is installed.
+* Internet Explorer 11 patch is installed. - partially implemented
-* If Edge exists, then that the Edge patched is installed.
+* If Edge exists, then that the Edge patched is installed. - partially implemented
-* If Firefox is installed, then that Firefox 57.0.4 or newer is installed.
+* If Firefox is installed, then that Firefox 57.0.4 or newer is installed. - partially implemented
-* If Firefox ESR is installed, then that Firefox 52.6 or newer is installed.
+* If Firefox ESR is installed, then that Firefox 52.6 or newer is installed. - not implemented yet
+* If Opera is installed, then that Opera 50.0.2762.67 or newer is installed. - not implemented yet

+**The Nessus audit file for browers on Windows is still a work in progress**.